翻譯進度

 A subscription cannot be modified while it is paused.
 If you want to swap to a different plan or update quantities you must resume the subscription first.

-Cancelling Subscriptions
+Canceling Subscriptions

 To cancel a subscription, call the cancel method on the user's subscription:

-When a subscription is cancelled, Cashier will automatically set the ends_at column in your database.
-This column is used to know when the subscribed method should begin returning false.
+When a subscription is canceled, Cashier will automatically set the ends_at column in your database.
+This column is used to determine when the subscribed method should begin returning false.
 For example, if a customer cancels a subscription on March 1st, but the subscription was not scheduled to end until March 5th, the subscribed method will continue to return true until March 5th.
 This is done because a user is typically allowed to continue using an application until the end of their billing cycle.

-1if ($user->subscription('default')->onGracePeriod()) {
+1if ($user->subscription()->onGracePeriod()) {

 2 // ...